 - 4. Any specialized mechanical, electrical, or plumbing document for any new building or addition which includes a medical gas, oxygen, steam, vacuum, toxic air filtration, halon, or fire detection and alarm system which costs more than \$5,000. - 5.
 Electrical documents.
-Any electrical or plumbing or air-conditioning and refrigeration system meeting the following thresholds are required to be designed by a Florida Registered Engineer: when the system requires an electrical system with a value of over \$125,000; and requires an aggregate service capacity of over 600 amperes (240 volts) on a residential electrical system or over 800 amperes (240 volts) on a commercial or industrial electrical system;

-Documents requiring an engineer seal by this part shall not be valid unless a professional engineer who possesses a valid certificate of registration has signed, dated, and stamped such document as provided in Section 471.025, Florida Statutes.
+See Florida Statutes 471.003(2)(h).
+Any electrical or plumbing or airconditioning and refrigeration system meeting the following thresholds are required to be designed by a Florida Registered Engineer.
+The system, Requires an electrical system with a value of over \$125,000; and Requires an aggregate service capacity of over 600 amperes (240 volts) on a residential electrical system or over 800 amperes (240 volts) on a commercial or industrial electrical system; - NOTE: It was further clarified by the Commission that the limiting factor of 240 volt or over is required to be designed by an Engineer.
+Documents requiring an engineer seal by this part shall not be valid unless a professional engineer who possesses a valid certificate of registration has signed, dated, and stamped such document as provided in Section 471.025, Florida Statutes. - 6.
+All public swimming pools and public bathing places defined by and regulated under Chapter 514, Florida Statutes.

-- 6. All public swimming pools and public bathing places defined by and regulated under Chapter 514, Florida Statutes. - 105.3.2 Time limitation of application.
-An application for a permit for any proposed work shall be deemed to have been abandoned, becoming null and void, 180 days after the date of filing, unless such application has been pursued in good faith or a permit has been issued; except that the building official is authorized to grant one or more extensions of time for additional periods not exceeding 90 days each.
-The extension must be requested in writing and justifiable cause demonstrated prior to the grant of an extension.
+[A] 105.3.2 Time limitation of application.
+An application for a permit for any proposed work shall be deemed to have been abandoned becoming null and void 180 days after the date of filing, unless such application has been pursued in good faith or a permit has been issued; except that the building official is authorized to grant one or more extensions of time for additional periods not exceeding 90 days each.
+The extension shall be requested in writing and justifiable cause demonstrated.

-105.3.3 The department may not issue a building permit for any building construction, erection, alteration, modification, repair or addition unless the permit either includes on its face or there is attached to the permit the following statement: "NOTICE: In addition to the requirements of this permit, there may be additional restrictions applicable to this property that may be found in the public records of Collier County, and there may be additional permits required from other governmental entities such as water management districts, state agencies, or federal agencies."

-105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefor unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the City's ordinances.

-105.3.5 Identification of minimum premium policy.
-Except as otherwise provided in Chapter 440, Florida Statutes, Workers' Compensation, every employer shall, as a condition to receiving a building permit, show proof that it has secured compensation for its employees as provided in Sections 440.10 and 440.38, Florida Statutes.

-105.3.6 Asbestos removal.
+- 105.3.3 An enforcing authority may not issue a building permit for any building construction, erection, alteration, modification, repair or addition unless the permit either includes on its face or there is attached to the permit the following statement: "NOTICE: In addition to the requirements of this permit, there may be additional restrictions applicable to this property that may be found in the public records of this county, and there may be additional permits required from other governmental entities such as water management districts, state agencies, or federal agencies." - 105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefor unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the enforcing agency's laws or ordinances. - 105.3.5 Identification of minimum premium policy.
+Except as otherwise provided in Chapter 440, Florida Statutes, Workers' Compensation, every employer shall, as a condition to receiving a building permit, show proof that it has secured compensation for its employees as provided in Sections 440.10 and 440.38, Florida Statutes. - 105.3.6 Asbestos removal.
 Moving, removal or disposal of asbestos-containing materials on a residential building where the owner occupies the building, the building is not for sale or lease, and the work is performed according to the owner-builder limitations provided in this paragraph.
 To qualify for exemption under this paragraph, an owner must personally appear and sign the building permit application.
-The department shall provide the person with a disclosure statement in substantially the following form:
+The permitting agency shall provide the person with a disclosure statement in substantially the following form: